 Your team desires a healthy coaching relationship with you, the manager.
 They are interested in career growth and development and are looking to you for help.
 It’s imperative that you get on board and not miss the opportunity to influence the next generation.

 What exactly is coaching?
 Simply put, it is a more effective delivery system for training that helps managers make behavioral changes needed for growth.
 In coaching, you are not bringing the answer, you are using a system (a process) for helping your employees discover the answers.
 In order to be an effective coach you must be clear on the competencies that have impact on your organization’s bottom line.
 Measure them, provide support for growth and change, and then measure again.

 Remember this… you are a change agent within your organization.
-You have the opportunity to provide the leadership needed influence long-term success in your organization, rather than an obstacle to progress.
+You have the opportunity to provide the leadership needed to influence long-term success in your organization, rather than be an obstacle to progress.

 As a result of this session, you will:

 Identify questions to use when coaching

 Discuss the importance of positive reinforcement

 Emotional Intelligence is the ability or capacity to perceive, assess, and manage the emotions of one's self, and of others.
 EQ, or Emotional Quotient, is how Emotional Intelligence is measured.
 Emotions have the potential to get in the way of our most important business and personal relationships.
 According to John Kotter of Harvard Business School: “Because of the furious pace of change in business today, difficult to manage relationships sabotage more business than anything else - it is not a question of strategy that gets us into trouble; it is a question of emotions.”

 Leadership success does not happen by accident.
 It is a process that occurs as we choose how to deal with events and circumstances placed in front of us.
 Each moment of our life provides an opportunity to work toward victory by expanding our visions, “stretching out” to accomplish our goals and assuming full responsibility for living, growing and contributing.